 There is often recent news which affects laws at the local, state, federal and international levels.

-Self help legal publishers offer titles on legal topics intended for the layperson.
+Self help legal publishers offer titles on legal topics intended for the lay person.
 Updated editions are published as frequently as new legislation or case law warrants.
 The books can be borrowed as hardcopy, or checked out online with a library card if the library subscribes to a database containing a publisher such as Nolo.
 Enter a apply for a library card number from the Massachusetts Trial Court Law Libraries to search the full text of 100 legal self help books.
+Most self-help law books are in 346.73, or nearby.

 The Newton Free Library Legal Seminar Series, begun in 1994, has covered a broad range of legal topics in over 70 programs.
 Handouts for library research were prepared, with supplemental material presented by private attorneys and Assistant Attorneys General from the Commonwealth of Massachusetts.
 View the complete twelve year series' handouts in our Newton Special Collections room at N 345 L52L V. 1 (1994-1999) & V. 2 (2000-2012).
 Use the Legal Topics tab to check for updates in information.

 Get help with your Citizenship Application.